 As we age we start to think more about our general health, yet we often overlook our feet.
+Foot problems in later life are a common problem.
 We use them constantly, so it’s no wonder that joints become worn, soles lose their cushioning and skin becomes dry and painful.

 Feet problems can have far-reaching effects, as they can lead to issues with balance and mobility.
 And, if you struggle to remain active that’s a very big problem indeed.

-Happily, with the right maintenance foot issues aren’t automatically a part of old age.
-By adopting good habits now, you’ll go a long way to preventing or alleviating problems later on.
+Happily, with the right maintenance foot problems aren’t automatically a part of old age.
+By adopting good habits now, you’ll go a long way to preventing or alleviating foot problems later on.

 Take Care of Nails

 Make sure these are cut regularly.
 Long nails lead to pressure, which causes bunions, calluses and possibly infection.
-Careful trimming and filing are a must, as sharp edges can pierce the skin and become ingrown – a painful condition best avoided.
+Careful trimming and filing are a must, as sharp edges can pierce the skin and become ingrown – a painful foot problem best avoided.

 Nails can also become brittle, which makes them hard to deal with.
 If cutting your own nails becomes tricky, a chiropodist can do this quickly and easily.